 - Nearest station: Newbury

-- Directions: just off the A14, 9 miles/14 km south of Newbury
+- Directions: just off the A14, 9 miles/14 km south of Newbury - see the map on this page

 - Parking: Yes